Squilla mantis: Fishery

 S. mantis is the only native stomatopod to be fished for on a commercial scale in the Mediterranean.
-Over 7,000 t is caught annually, 85% of which is caught on Italian shores of the Adriatic Sea, with further production in the Ionian Sea, off Sardinia, off the coast of Catalonia and off the Balearic Islands.
-Outside the Mediterranean, it is consumed in Andalusia in the Gulf of Cadiz under the name of "galeras".
+Over 7,000 t is caught annually, 85% of which is caught on Italian shores of the Adriatic Sea.
+Spain is an important secondary center of catch, while smaller fisheries exist in France, Israel, and Egypt.
+Outside of the Mediterranean, it is consumed in Andalusia in the Gulf of Cadiz under the name of "galera".